 “You seem to always look tired,” a friend commented.
 Without going through the weeds, I knew exactly what he was referring to.
 I was told the same many times in the past.
 The heavy circles around my eyes must have been too glaring to be left out unnoticed.
 Again.
 As always.

 Regardless if I had more than enough sleep, I can always rely on my eyebags to show up each day.
 It did not really bother me as to how I look with it.
-I could teasingly reply with “I did a movie marathon nonstop- the entire year”, or whatever.
-The thing is, paired with this extra puffy adornment is the pressing and persistent feeling of lightheadedness and to an extent weariness which really has been affecting my mental alertness, for the most part.
+I could humorously reply with “I did a movie marathon nonstop- the entire year”.
+But the thing is, paired with this extra puffy adornment is the pressing and persistent feeling of lightheadedness and to an extent weariness that really has been affecting my mental alertness.
 Diet and exercise did not do the trick for me.
-And to say the least, it is categorically a struggle.
+It is categorically a struggle.
 A struggle that I grew up getting used to.

 But what really was the culprit for these feelings of weariness and these dark swells persisting itself on me for years?

 My breathing pattern.

 At least a decade even, I had been breathing mostly through my mouth and not through the nose.
 I did not realize this peculiarity until recently.
 Imagine how oblivious I must have been to operate suboptimally for YEARS, almost all of my life.
 I had always thought I was breathing the natural way.
 How could there be another way?
 Breathing is an involuntary exercise, so it should come to me naturally like for anyone.
 How could I be wrong with it?